lovenets/CS-notebook/leetcode/Hash Table.md

 **Template**

 For most substring problem, we are given a string and need to find a substring of it which satisfy some restrictions.
-A general way is to use a hash table assisted with two pointers.
+A general way is to use a hash table assisted with two pointers which indicate a sliding window.

 ```go
 func findSubstring(s string) int {